 WHEREAS, Approximately 80% of individuals released from prison are uninsured.
 Once incarcerated, most states, including Pennsylvania, terminate inmate's Medicaid benefits.
 While research shows that the first few weeks after release are the most critical in terms of connecting people to treatment, benefits are not always restored upon release and is a process that can take upwards of several months.
-It has the potential to disrupt continuity of care and delay needed treatment and resources; and collaboration from many systems.
+It has the potential to disrupt continuity of care and delay needed treatment and resources; and

+WHEREAS, The transitional process from incarceration to community is multi-dimensional and requires collaboration from many systems.
 Individuals returning to the community may have multiple immediate needs, such as housing, food, clothing, substance abuse treatment and child custody issues.
 An inability to address all of these challenges can lead to a return to criminal activity; and